Skip to content

 For the curious

-Every vendor profile and pillar page also carries a provenance footer with the source URL the verification cron last scraped, the relevant Irish regulator for the software category, our operating entity, and a link to the live Irish compliance matrix.
+Every vendor profile and pillar page also carries a provenance footer with the source URL checked during the last verification, the relevant Irish regulator for the software category, our operating entity, and a link to the live Irish compliance matrix.
 If you want to inspect the raw evidence behind any field, that footer is where to start.